• Skip to secondary menu

 1919 ‘Peace Teas’ for children after the 1st World War

-The start of street parties on a mass basis was a special treat for children as part of the peace celebrations and who were suffering after the war and the ‘Spanish flu’.
+The start of street parties on a mass basis was a special treat for children as part of the peace celebrations and who were suffering after the war and the Great Influenza, known in the UK as ‘Spanish flu’, which actually started in the USA.

 • Townmead Road, Fulham, London